4 Reasons You Should Adopt Game-Based Training

 At Checkers, each sandwich maker has to learn how to craft 25 entrees on their menu.
 Employees use digital flashcards to learn the menu items, tour the sandwich station and practice making all the items on the menu.
 In the end, employees play the sandwich-making game where they race to accurately fulfill all the orders they receive.

-While you may not need to teach your employees how to make sandwiches, every organization needs to train their workers.
+While you may not need to teach your employees how to make sandwiches, every organization needs to train its workers.
 So how can game-based training benefit your organization?

 Greater Retention Rates